Merethin/Everblaze/docs/discord.md

 The delay is **not** checked.
 Whenever the trigger region updates, Everblaze will send out a ping saying the target region is about to update.
 If the delay is wrongly set, that's your problem.

 To find suitable triggers for a target, use the `/snipe` command instead.

+To customize the message sent alongside the ping when the region updates, set the `message` parameter.

 ```/next (visible: True)```